jku-win-dke/AISA-XMI-Mapper/README.md

 				sh:path rdf:value ;
 				sh:pattern "^((\\+|\\-){0,1}[0-9]{1,8}(\\.[0-9]{1,4}){0,1})|UNL|GND|FLOOR|CEILING$"
 			] .
-5. Stereotype **"choice"**: There is no direct mapping into SHACL shape or RDFS class.
-UML classes with stereotype "choice" are mapped by classes which target the "choice" class with a connection.
-In this case, a SHACL property shape is added to the class which targets the "choice" class.
-The property shape has the connection name to the choice class as sh:path but no sh:class constraint.
-Instead, the sh:class is determined by an additional sh:xone constraint which provides the classes connected to the "choice" class by outgoing connections.
-Example aixm:SegmentPoint with property aixm:pointChoice targeting the choice aixm:SignificantPoint:

-		aixm:SegmentPoint
+5. Stereotype **"choice"**: For each UML class with stereotype "choice" a SHACL shape is generated.
+The generated SHACL shape is only a link between a UML class and a choice between allowed classes.
+Therefore, the SHACL shape of the choice class only contains the connections in a sh:xone (only one connection is allowed).
+Example aixm:SignficantPoint:

+		aixm:SignificantPoint
-			a rdfs:Class , sh:NodeShape ;
+		a sh:NodeShape ;
-			sh:property [
-				sh:path aixm:pointChoice ;
-				sh:maxCount 1 ;
-		] ;
 		sh:xone (
-			[
-				sh:property [
-					sh:minCount 1 ;
-					sh:path aixm:pointChoice ;
-					sh:class aixm:AirportHeliport ;
+			[ sh:class aixm:AirportHeliport ]
-				] ;
+			[ sh:class aixm:TouchDownLiftOff ]
-			]
+			[ sh:class aixm:RunwayCentrelinePoint ]
-			[
+			[ sh:class aixm:Point ]
-				sh:property [
+			[ sh:class aixm:Navaid ]
-					sh:minCount 1 ;
-					sh:path aixm:pointChoice ;
-					sh:class aixm:DesignatedPoint ;
+			[ sh:class aixm:DesignatedPoint ]
-				] ;
-			]
-			...
 		) .
 6. Stereotype **"XSDsimpleType"**: No mapping.
+Super classes with this stereotype are used to derive sh:datatype constraints in sub classes (with stereotype "DataType" or "CodeList").
 7. Stereotype **"XSDcomplexType"**: No mapping.
-8. **No** stereotype: For each UML class with no stereotype a SHACL shape / RDFS class with no content are generated.
-Typically, only GML based classes have no stereotype.
-UML classes from GML are classes with names starting with "GM_".
-These GML based classes are mapped into the GML namespace.
+8. **No** stereotype: UML classes with no stereotypes are mapped the same as UML classes with stereotype "object".
+Example gml:Point:

 		gml:Point a rdfs:Class , sh:NodeShape .